 Depending on your preferences, your plan could provide explicit instructions regarding the care of your children if you are unable to care for them.
 We set up nomination of guardianship papers directed towards doing whatever possible to make sure that your minor children will never be in the hands of an inappropriate person.
 In case of unexpected emergencies, we also include standby caretaker provisions where you nominate someone of your choosing to act as a standby caretaker during any such time that you are unable to provide such care.
 This helps avoid having your children end up in the foster care system, even temporarily.

 Estate Planning Solutions for Families with Young Children

 Your plan can also contain provisions for your children as they grow and develop, for example, you might want to provide money for education or the down payment on a family home.
 You might also want to set up a special beneficiary inheritance trust for your children to protect their inheritance from divorce or other creditors.
 Or, your custom-drafted plan could contain any number of alternate provisions, in accordance with your wishes.

 Between taxes and probate, your family may spend a lot of time and money that could have been prevented by a solid estate plan.
-It is so much easier on surviving family members both emotionally and financially if they can consult with a trusted attorney to administer your well-drafted plan.
+It is so much easier on surviving family members both emotionally and financially if they can consult with a trusted estate planning attorney in Orange County to administer your well-drafted plan.

 Consider what you would prefer if you were the surviving spouse, and consider what your spouse would prefer if you were not there.
 Finally, imagine life for your children with guardians lovingly chosen by you, and with the assets to ensure their comfort and security.
 A well-drafted estate plan can provide this peace of mind for you.